Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Shell project under project titled \emph{Neural Network Based Denoising Of Passive Seismic Data}.
-We would like to thank Dr. Anu Chandran (Shell), Dr. Rene-Edouard Plessix (Shell), Dr. Arjun Datta (IISER Pune), Prof. Shyam Rai (IISER Pune), Prof. Aurélien Mordret (GEUS), Prof. Gerard Schuster (University of Utah) and Dr. Kees Weemstra (KNMI) for their valuable feedback.
-We thank Tiente Rengneichuong Koireng (IISc) and Pushkar Bharadwaj (IISc) for testing the method on other datasets.
+This work was supported by the Shell project under the project titled \emph{Neural Network Based Denoising Of Passive Seismic Data}.
+We would like to thank Dr. Anu Chandran (Shell), Dr. Rene-Edouard Plessix (Shell), Dr. Arjun Datta (IISER Pune), Prof. Shyam Rai (IISER Pune), Prof. Aurélien Mordret (GEUS), Prof. Gerard Schuster (University of Utah), and Dr. Kees Weemstra (KNMI) for their valuable feedback.
+We also thank Prof. Brandon Schmandt (Rice University) for discussions on the CCSE dataset.
+We thank Tiente Rengneichuong Koireng (IISc) for testing the method on other datasets.
 The authors used AI-assisted tools (OpenAI ChatGPT and Writefull) for language refinement.
 All edits were reviewed, and the authors are solely responsible for the final text.